List of 29 Characters in Chaucer’s Canterbury Tales

 The Yeoman

 Looking more like a forester, he is the servant of the Knight and the Squire as it was the custom back then, to take servants along to show and keep up dignity.
 The Yeoman carries a sheaf of arrows plumed with peacock feathers.
 The arrows are bright and sharp, and he carries the sheaf carefully under his belt.
-He can handle his equipment skillfully with the smoothness appropriate in a yeoman.
+He is capable of handling his equipment skillfully with the smoothness appropriate in a yeoman.
 His arrows did not droop with trailing feathers, (Low feathers supposedly droop and retard the flight of the arrow so that it falls short).
 The arrows of the Yeoman do not have such ‘low’ feathers.
 He holds a mighty bow in his hand.
-His haircut is short, and his face is brown.
+His haircut is short, and his face is brown in color.
 He understands all the usage of woodcrafts extremely well.

 The Nun